sparrow0803/purreq/README.md

-# Project Documentation for purreq
+# Project Documentation for Purreq

 ## Project Overview

-**purreq** is a system created for an On-the-Job Training (OJT) project.
+**Purreq** is a system created for an On-the-Job Training (OJT) project.
 It is designed to facilitate the management of purchase requests within an organization.
 The application is built using PHP and provides a user-friendly interface for users to submit and manage their purchase requests.

 ## Tech Stack